19 Best Pilot Watches For The Aviation Enthusiast

 Source - Omega Forums

-When we first heard of the Omega Speedmaster Flight Qualified watches, it’s understood that they are only available to the US Army, US Navy and US Air Force.
-Apparently, to get your hands on one of these sumptuous models, you need to prove that you are an aviator or navigator.
+When we first heard of the Omega Speedmaster Flight Qualified, it was understood that they were only available to the US Army, US Navy and US Air Force.

 Best get your flight licence out, boys!

-As a variant of the Speedmaster, these watches were created solely for navigators, as opposed to the lunar-loving Speedmaster Moonwatch, the first watch on the moon in 1969.
+As a variant of the Speedmaster, these were created solely for navigators, as opposed to the lunar-loving Speedmaster Moonwatch, the first watch on the moon in 1969.

 Later Flightmaster models evolved into the Speedmaster Professional X-33.
 For the original models, they were typically made up of colourful subdials and neon seconds hands for maximum legibility.
-Lucky for us, this has continued onto these secretive Speedmaster Flight Qualified models!

 Across the top is a base 1000 tachymetric scale, allowing aviators to quickly measure fuel consumption and distance to landing.